1st Year

 The overarching experience that has had the greatest impact on my professional and academic goals is the co-op experience I had in the spring semester of this year.
 My co-op was with Sherwin-Williams at the Bowling Green, KY plant.

-As a direct result of this lack of oversight, I essentially ended up doing whatever I wanted to.
-I did whatever small tasks my coworkers asked me to do but for the most part I had to create tasks to complete.
+There I expereinced fundemental tasks of chemical engineers both second an dfirst hadn as I helped the rest of the team and learned a ton.
 About halfway through the semester, I had created several automated spreadsheets for a coworker using VBA in excel.
 This saved him a lot of time that he could be better suited for.

-With the combined experience of using VBA elsewhere and having to manually record data from literal yards high stacks worth of paper, I came up with the idea and executed creating a form that floor workers could input when they dropped off the paperwork for each batch.
+With the combined experience of using VBA elsewhere and having to manually record data from literal yards high stacks worth of paper, I came up with and executed a project to create and implement a form that floor workers could input when they dropped off the paperwork for each batch.
 The creation, execution, and troubleshooting of this took the rest of the semester.

 By the end of 2021, I want to have decided if I want to stay in chemical engineering, have a plan for the spring semester if I do not, and have talked to at least three professionals in fields that I am interested in.